centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 systemctl restart crond
 ```

-Everything is now configured to monitor your Windows servers using WSMAN with a service user account with an end-to-end encrypted protocol.
+Everything is now configured to monitor your Windows servers using WSMAN with a service user account, with an end-to-end encrypted protocol.

 ### How to test your configuration from your Centreon poller